sandbuuk/base-ui-nectary-skin/readme.md

 This is the monorepo for Nectary, Sinch’s design system.
 Our modular approach allows for maximum composability.

+Note: This repository uses [git-lfs](https://git-lfs.com/) and before cloning it you need to install git-lfs.

 # Packages
 | Package                                                                                                             | Description                                                                       |
 | ------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |